Difference Between Antioxidants and Antibodies

 Similar concerns for other chemicals that were on the train are Butyl acrylate, which can cause eye irritation, and Isobutylene, which can cause dizziness and headaches.

-Although the above is a unique case of potential exposure to toxic chemicals, pollution in general is always out there in one form or another (e.g. vehicle gas exhausts, generating electric energy) and that’s why there is an increasing emphasis on consuming foods that are rich in antioxidants.
+Although the above is a unique case of potential exposure to toxic chemicals, pollution, in general, is always out there in one form or another (e.g., vehicle gas exhausts, generating electric energy), and that’s why there is an increasing emphasis on consuming foods that are rich in antioxidants.

 What Foods are High in Antioxidants?